artemshyianov/CatBreeds/README.md

 ### Running Project Example

-Screenshots of the full flow are in the `Screenshots` folder.
+Screenshots of the full flow:

 Example:
 <table>